📝 Restaurant acquisition & business valuation · ⏱️ 2 min read

 ⚠️ Watch out:

-Many sellers only present the good numbers.
-Always demand access to at least 3 years of complete administration, including VAT returns and annual accounts.
+Sellers cherry-pick their numbers.
+Always demand complete records spanning at least 3 years, including VAT returns and annual accounts.

 Financial due diligence